Memorytaco/t-lang/README.md

       > potential solution: introduce linear type to do count and use boxed value

-   3. How to utilize type information to guide code optimization and generation
+   3. How to design type directed optimization procedure in ANF?

-   4. What is the representation of a compiled module
+   4. What is intermediate representation of a module?

       > potential solution: mangled name for module definition for representing namespace and intermediate representation for analysed module with ability to be converted into object file

+   5. Is region inference a saver to generate cost free code?

 ## Code structure

-TODO
+Please read README in `bootstrap/src/Compiler` for a general introduction of compiler pipeline and relative code layout.

 ## Roadmap

-TODO
+- [ ] [2023.09.10] First release of a very basic prototype compiler.

+  - With JIT available for very limited functionality.

+  - Allow type inference for expression in REPL but with no compilation.

+  - Only MLF type system is provided, and it has no kinds.

+- [ ] [2023.12.10] Lift MLF to MLFω and add kind support.

 # Principles